13 Scary But True Spiritual Truths

 You may gather cool spiritual concepts along your journey, but you need to go beyond them all to directly experience the truth.

-Waking up can be a real head f**k at times!
+Waking up can be confusing at times!
 To experience enlightenment is to go beyond the thinking mind and rest in the still silent presence of your awake Self.
 We are so used to using our mind to think our way through life; to think about how to fix, change, improve and achieve stuff.
 We are so used to the idea of 'good things coming to those who wait' and believing anything good must involve effort, doing, and the passage of time.
 But to wake up, we are less mind-and-time-orientated and more present-moment-experience focused.
-It takes no effort to be what you natural Self.
+It takes no effort to be your natural Self.
 It takes no time to arrive to the now.

 You need to be willing to let go of thinking and the past and future otherwise spiritual awakening can become very confusing and only a gathering of spiritual concepts.
 With some spiritual concepts being very enticing to think at length about to fully 'understand', it can be easy to believe that you need to find the 'missing piece of advice' that will finally make everything clear and catapult you into enlightenment.
 The truth is there is ultimately nothing to understand.
 There is nowhere to go.
 There is no concept that you need.
 There is nothing you need to figure out.
 You need to be more attracted to the moment, than your mind, and stop waiting until later.